eip-home/eip-headers/draft-eip-headers-definitions.md

-The design of the EIP header takes into account the requirement to be efficient and "hardware friendly" (i.e. the effort and cost to implement EIP on hardware achieving line rate forwarding needs to be reasonable).
+The design of the EIP header takes into account the requirement to be efficient and "hardware friendly" (i.e. the effort and cost to implement EIP in hardware achieving line rate forwarding needs to be reasonable).

 The benefits of having EIP as a common header and framework to support multiple use cases will be discussed in this document.